 Natasha Simons is an Editor at Gallery Books, Simon & Schuster.
 She has worked on over 30 New York Times bestsellers, and her books have been featured in People magazine, National Review, Seventeen magazine, the Blaze, The New York Times, and shown on The Today Show, Hannity, The Mark Levin Show, Good Morning America, The 700 Club and more.

-Authors she has worked with include Maddie and Mackenzie Ziegler, Eva Gutowski (MyLifeAsEva), Greg Gutfeld, Kevin Lacz, Robert K. Tanenbaum, Anne Canadeo, Clint Hill, Dick Cheney and Mary Higgins Clark.
+Authors she has worked with include Maddie and Mackenzie Ziegler (The Maddies Diaries), Eva Gutowski (MyLifeAsEva), Greg Gutfeld (The Gutfeld Monologues), Kevin Lacz (The Last Punisher), Robert K. Tanenbaum, Anne Canadeo, Clint Hill, Dick Cheney and Mary Higgins Clark.

 Natasha's select booklist can be found below.

 "Fans of Chelsea Cain and Lisa Gardner will devour this edgy thriller about the gruesome secrets hidden beneath a small-town amusement park.
 From the author of Creep, Freak, and The Butcher, Jennifer Hilliers fine knack for creating hideous killers." - Booklist